dell/omnia/docs/source/InstallationGuides/Platform/kubeflow.rst

     10.5.1.103

+..
+Note:: Ensure that the inventory format aligns with the Kubernetes installation on the cluster.

 **Obtain External IP of Ingress Gateway**

 Once Kubeflow is deployed, you need to obtain the external IP address of the ingress gateway.
 Check the external IP address of the ingress gateway using command-line tools like ``kubectl``.
 This IP address will be used to access the Kubeflow dashboard.